CChampness/Talk2Me/README.md

  - Each user's name is shown on a display card with whatever info they have made visible.
- - Each user's display card has a button to click so the logged-in current user want to invite them to be a "Language Buddy" if desired.
+ - Each user's display card has a button to click so the logged-in current user can invite them to be a "Language Buddy" if desired.
  -- Select type of communication:
  --- onboard text
  --- onboard live chat (TBD)